Guide on How To Embed a Survey in an Email Newsletter

 Send the survey to your subscribers

-When your survey is ready, click “Send” in the upper right corner to open the submission options.
+When your survey is ready, click “Send” in the upper right corner to open the sending options.

-It’s simple to include your form within an email.
-Follow these steps:
+To include your form in an email, follow these steps:

-2. In the “To” field, input the email addresses of the individuals you want to send the form.
-Enter addresses, separated by commas.
+2. In the “To” field, insert the email addresses of the individuals you want to send the form to.
+Separate the email addresses by commas.

 3. In the “Subject” field, write the subject of your email.